johnlockejrr/pylaia/docs/usage/training/index.md

 * Run `pip install pylaia[wandb]` to install the required dependencies
 * Sign in to Weights & Biases using `wandb login`

-Then, start training with `pylaia-htr-train-ctc --config config_train_model.yaml --train.log_to wandb`.
+Then, start training with `pylaia-htr-train-ctc --config config_train_model.yaml --train.log_to_wandb true`.

 This will create a project called `PyLaia` in W&B with one run for each training.
 The following are monitored for each run:
 * Training and validation metrics (losses, CER, WER)